eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/10-clean-up-the-folder-structure-and-imports-in-a-react-native-app-with-absolute-paths.md

 ## Folder structure

 Having all the files in the root app folder is fine when starting a project, but pretty soon it will get out of hand without some structure.
+Lets add a `src` folder with a `components` and `styles` folder in it.

 ```
 .